-Helsinki-Vantaa Airport is the largest airport in Finland and is one of the busiest in the Nordic region.
-Full of information on terminal facilities, accommodation, transport and parking, our Helsinki-Vantaa Airport guide is a useful tool for those starting, continuing or ending their trips at the airport.
+Helsinki-Vantaa Airport is the largest airport in Finland and is one of the busiest in Scandinavia.
+Our guide to the airport is full of useful information about terminal facilities, nearby accommodation options, local transport and parking.

 The first stages of a €900 million project to improve the airport are due to commence in 2014.
 Key features of the six-year programme include the extension of Terminal 2, improvements to the check-in area of Terminal 2 and the addition of a new satellite terminal.

 General airport information desks are situated in both terminals.
 There is a tourist information desk in the arrivals area of Terminal 2, which also sells transport tickets.